NVIDIA/NeMo/docs/source/asr/speaker_diarization/configs.rst

 .. code-block:: yaml

   diarizer:
-    num_speakers: 2 # for each recording
+    oracle_num_speakers: ??? # if number of speakers is known input it or pass null if not known.
+Accepts int or path to file containing uniq-id and num of speakers of that session
+    max_num_speakers: 8 # max number of speakers for each recording.
+If oracle num speakers is passed this value is ignored
     out_dir: ???
-    paths2audio_files: null # either list of audio file paths or file containing paths to audio files for which we need to perform diarization.
+    paths2audio_files: ??? # either list of audio file paths or file containing paths to audio files for which we need to perform diarization.
     path2groundtruth_rttm_files: null # (Optional) either list of rttm file paths or file containing paths to rttm files (this can be passed if we need to calculate DER rate based on our ground truth rttm files).
     ...